 Cantankerous Combustion – 1st U.S. Auto Show

 Charles Duryea claimed the first American patent for a gasoline automobile in 1895.
 One year later, Henry Ford sold his first “quadri-cycle,” creating the auto industry.
-Meanwhile, New York City public workers removed 450,000 tons of horse manure every year.
+Meanwhile, New York City public workers were removing 450,000 tons of horse manure from the streets every year.

-A growing number of unreliable machines soon shared unpaved U.S. roads with horses.
+A growing number of the new “infernal machines” soon shared unpaved U.S. roads with startled horses.

 Of the 4,200 new automobiles sold in the United States at the turn of the century, gasoline powered less than 1,000.
 On November 3, 1900, America’s first national automobile show opened in New York City’s Madison Square Garden.

 An innovative assortment of electric, steam, and “internal explosion” engines powered these horseless carriages.
 New manufactures like Olds Motor Works of Lansing, Michigan, built models of each kind to compete in the developing market.